alper-guven/valkeygen/README.md

 createValkeyKeysMap(exampleValkeyKeysConfig);
 ```

-It will produce this object which is a `Redis Keys Template Map`:
+It will produce this object which is a `Valkey Keys Template Map`:

 ```javascript
 {